GuJEMSAdTech/gujemsiossdk/README.md

 Also we did some cleanup to make the SDK better understandable.

+#### Remove old SDK installation

+First step during upgrade from 2.1.x is to remove all libraries and files belonging to the old SDK installation.
+This includes libGUJAdViewContext.a, libGUJAdViewContextSimulator.a, GUJAdViewContext.h, GUJAdViewControllerDelegate.h,
+ORMMAResourceBundle.bundle, VideoAdLib.bundle and may be others depending on your installation.

+Then add the new SDK as CocoaPod to your pod file and run `pod install` as described above.

 #### GUJAdViewControllerDelegate renamed to GUJAdViewContextDelegate

 First we renamed `GUJAdViewControllerDelegate` to `GUJAdViewContextDelegate`, because it is the delegate of the `GUJAdViewContext`